Application for a Grant—Individual

 Other—Salary research allowance

 Salary research allowances are an eligible expense.
 These stipends cover up to 50 per cent of the cost of temporarily replacing an employee from a Canadian not-for-profit organization who will be devoting his or her time as an applicant or co-applicant on a SSHRC-funded research project.
-The request for salary research allowance must be justified in the proposal and can only be used to release an employee from duties to their organization in order to participate in the knowledge mobilization events and activities only.
+The request for a salary research allowance must be justified in the proposal and can only be used to release an employee from duties to their organization in order to participate in the knowledge mobilization events and activities.

 Salary research allowances can only be used by not-for-profit organizations that have applicants or co-applicants listed on their Notice of Award.
 Researchers holding an academic position at a postsecondary institution and government employees are not eligible for salary research allowances.

-Note that a salary research allowance is not a salary for the applicant or co-applicant, but is paid to the Canadian not-for-profit organization in order to offset the costs of replacing its employee.
+A salary research allowance is not a salary for the applicant or co-applicant, but is paid to the Canadian not-for-profit organization in order to offset the costs of replacing its employee.